nicolewhite/neo4j-flask/pages/required-packages.md

 pip install bcrypt
 ```

-If we execute `pip freeze` again, we'll see that we have a lot more packages installed now:
+If we execute `pip freeze` again, we'll see that we have more packages installed now:

 ```
 pip freeze